SilentSarah/RetroPong/README.md

 - **Special abilities** are here! let's spice up the game with abilities that give you an edge over your opponent!
 - **Tournaments** for fun an engaging matches between friends and family, supports maximum of 8 players.

+### Account Data

+- RP is **GDPR** compliant, the website does not store any tracking information or keeps user data after deletion
+- Privacy is of upmost respect, web crawlers/scrapers cannot access user accounts without logging in first.
+- Members will have access to all of their information and they can change or delete it at will, nothing is saved other than the information that the member has put.
+- Accounts can be deleted at will, RP will not store any details or account information after deletion and any match history / chat will be replaced with a non accessible dummy account.

+### Security

+- Secured against **SQL injections** preventing hackers from accessing RP's data through conventional input manipulation
+- Sanitized HTML code which protects against **XSS injecions.**
+- **Two Factor Authentication** is supported giving the users a second layer of protection against hackers.

 ### Miscellaneous

 - Visually appealing **Dashboard**, detailed with information about you as a member of **RP.**